Sephardic Jews: In the New World

 In 1642, Aboab da Fonseca was appointed rabbi at Kahal Zur Israel Synagogue in the Dutch colony of Pernambuco (Recife), Brazil.
 Most of the white inhabitants of the town were Sephardic Jews from Portugal who had been banned by the Portuguese Inquisition to this town at the other side of the Atlantic Ocean.
 In 1624, the colony had been occupied by the Dutch.
 By becoming the rabbi of the community, Aboab da Fonseca was the first appointed rabbi of the Americas.
 The name of his congregation was Kahal Zur Israel Synagogue and the community had a synagogue, a mikveh and a yeshiva as well.
 However, during the time he was a rabbi in Pernambuco, the Portuguese re-occupied the place again in 1654, after a struggle of nine years.
 Aboab da Fonseca managed to return to Amsterdam after the occupation of the Portuguese.
 Members of his community immigrated to North America and were among the founders of New York City, but some Jews took refuge in Seridó.

+As Sephardic Jews continued to travel westward, they eventually landed in North America in 1654 by chance.
+Sephardic Jews arrived in New Amsterdam with French merchants who saved them after they were robbed at sea.
+Once in the Dutch colony they connected with the Sephardic Jews in the Dutch East India Company who helped them establish businesses in the Americas involving skilled labor.
+Because of this Sephardic Jews developed into an elite class, but were still persecuted for their religion.

+The Sephardic Jews made active efforts to integrate into society while keeping their Sephardic practices.
+In New York, Jews began contributing to the city's population by donating to church construction and taking official positions.
+Figures such as Joseph Salvador immigrated to the colonies and began actively participating in society with wealth to gain more rights.
+Sephardic Jews were leading taxpayers, meaning the town would suffer without them, allowing for Jews to slowly gain more rights until the British took over the colony in 1740.
+As both taxpayers and active members of the community, Jews were slowly less restricted by the law, so that by the time Britain took the Dutch colonies, the only rights they lacked were to work in retail trade and worship in public spaces.